 our existence and that of our children”

-Thick mulches cover our soils, no cultivation, mostly perennial crops like trees, shrubs, climbers and other perennial plants are mixed in such a way as to mimic the structure of a natural forest which is the most stable and sustainable type of ecosystem in this climate.
-We currently provide public guided tours and open days of our homestead and offer practical further education of permaculture and simple living.
+Thick mulches cover our soils, no cultivation, mostly perennial crops like trees, shrubs, climbers and other perennial plants are mixed in such a way as to mimic the structure of a natural young forest, which requires little human input.

 Permaculture is a ” design system for sustainable human habitats that supply human needs in an environmentally enhancing way”.
 Permaculture is all about functional design – ways to maximise productivity and abundance, while minimising effort, by working with nature, rather than against it.

 We have observed that chickens and humans can thrive by offering greater autonomy, to move from passive consumer to forager revolutionises not just individuals but the whole tribe.

 I am fascinated with the natural world, its ability to create abundant ecological systems is inspiring and worthy of imitation.
 If we were to replace the commercial scarcity model imposed upon us and instead adopt a transition of abundance, we would discover a much more harmonious and meaningful life.
 Why don’t we all live within abundant communities where we can obtain essential requirements from gardens and the land around us?
 It is the commercial interests of Governments and a wealthy few that shape our social arrangement to best obtain tax and profits.
 We are deprived of the moral decision as to how we should live our own lives, and instead are ruled, fed, clothed and educated as a social unit.